graphile/crystal/postgraphile/website/postgraphile/required-knowledge.md

 Here's a full list of reserved keywords: https://www.postgresql.org/docs/current/sql-keywords-appendix.html

-Most keywords are singular, which is why Benjie prefers to use plurals when naming tables as it helps avoid potential keyword clashes.
+Most PostgreSQL keywords are singular, which is why Benjie prefers to use plurals when naming tables as it helps avoid potential keyword clashes.

 #### PostgreSQL doc versioning